Home

 The next phase of DeFi will likely be shaped by protocols that combine real usage, deep liquidity, sustainable revenue, strong security and regulatory resilience.

 The market is becoming more mature, but also more complex.
-Hyperliquid, Aave, stablecoins, RWAs, BTCFi, AI security and regulation are not isolated stories.
+Hyperliquid, Aave, stablecoins, RWAs, BTCFi, AI security, MiCA, the GENIUS Act and Bitcoin treasury risk are not isolated stories.
 Together, they show that decentralized finance is becoming part of a larger financial infrastructure shift.

 🔎 Explore more: